What are Job Notes? How do I use Job Notes?

 • Cover Letters

-• Details about candidates / Candidate feedback (use Candidate Notes)
+• Details about candidates / Candidate feedback (use Candidate Notes & Interviews)

 • Job Descriptions